bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 A narrative structure orders or disorders the content of a story for the audience.
 There are commonly used frameworks for storytelling which started with Aristotle's three part structure which consisted of a beginning, middle, and end.

-Hollywood films tend to have structures that traditionally sell well in the box office, increasing the probability that they will see a return on the production investment.
+Hollywood films tend to have structural models that traditionally sell well in the box office, increasing the probability that they will see a return on the production investment.
 The perception is that experimental or uncommon narrative structures tend to be risky.
-The same can be said for large game developers who are prone to sequels of high selling titles.
+The same can be said for large game developers who are inclined to produce sequels of high selling titles.

 This can explain why many of the novel or boundary-pushing films tend to come from independent authors and screenwriters, indie game developers, indie filmmakers, and so on.